antoinet/vortex/README.md

-This project is an attempt to solve the [Vortex Wargame](http://www.overthewire.org/wargames/vortex/).
+This project is an attempt to solve overthewire's [Vortex wargame](http://www.overthewire.org/wargames/vortex/).

 Log in to the lab with following SSH command: